harvester/harvester/enhancements/20220530-vxlan-enhancement.md

 Add VxLAN network with adding the following advanced features:

+  Support VxLAN overlay network on top of a dedicated `Second Network` (3)

+  Support pure IP network in `Second Network` (1)

+  Support automatically establishing of VxLAN tunnel, all host NODEs in the specific `Second Network` are member of VxLAN network and should be able to build full mesh VxLAN tunnel connection (3)

-  (3) Support up to 16M isolated `VM Group` in one `Host Harvester Cluster`, VM in different group can not communicate with each other direclty.
+  Support up to 16M isolated `Virtual Network` in one `Host Harvester Cluster`, different `Virtual Network` can not communicate with each other direclty by default (3)

+  Support each `Virtual Network` has a dedicated subnet (3)

+  Support `Virtual Network` has overlapped subnet (1)

+  Support each `Virtual Network` is used for one `VM Group` (3)

-  (3) Support VM live migration and persistent IP address, VM can freely migrate/move in the cluster without change of IP address.
+  Support VM live migration and persistent IP address, VM can freely migrate/move in the `Host Harvester Cluster` without change of IP address (3)

-  (3) Eliminate the requirements of VLAN in physical network, as few as one VLAN id .

-  (3) Support automatically establishing of VxLAN tunnel, all NODEs in a dedicated VLAN physical network, should be able to build full mesh VxLAN tunnel connection.

-  (1) Support pure L3 IP network in physical network ? (is not supported yet, in future, it is possible)

-  (3) Support VM communicate with VM in same host NODE, in different host NODE

-  (3) Support VM communicate with outside (e.g. internet)
+  Support `VM Group` use `VIP` to communicate with outside (e.g. internet) (3)

+  Support `VM Group` use `VIP` to communicate with another `VM Group`'s `VIP`, it must be configured explicitly (3)

+  Support kube-vip in `Guest Kubernetes Cluster`, when it is deployed in Host Harvester Cluster VxLAN overlay network (Integrate with kube-vip to provide load balancer service for VMs based on vxlan network) (3)

-  TBD: Support network policies for micro-segmentation of workloads [FEATURE] Support network policies for micro-segmentation of workloads #2260 .
+  TBD: Support network policies for micro-segmentation of workloads [FEATURE] Support network policies for micro-segmentation of workloads #2260

-  (2) Support multiple VxLANs with separated physical NICs.
+  Support multiple VxLANs in multi isolated `Second Network` (2)

-  (3) Integrate with kube-vip to provide load balancer service for VMs based on vxlan network.

-NOTE: (3) is priority, bigger one is more important.
+note: (3)(2)(1) is priority, bigger one is more important

 [quck view of VxLAN user operation](#an-example-of-vxlan-user-operation)